Holy Crown of Hungary: Structure of the crown and its icons

-There are four hanging pendants (pendilia) dangling from chains on each side of the diadem and one in the back.
-There is no monde.
+Four hanging pendants (pendilia) dangle from chains on each side of the diadem and one in the back.
+The crown has no monde.

 Corona graeca

 The abroncs (rim, hoop) corona graeca ("Greek Crown") is 5.2 cm wide with a diameter of 20.5 cm.

 The two aquamarine stones with cut surfaces on the back of the diadem were added as replacements by King Matthias II (1608–1619).
 The enamel picture on the front depicts Christ Pantokrator.
 On the rim to the right and left of Jesus are pictures of the archangels Michael and Gabriel, followed by half-length images of the Saints George and Demetrius, and Cosmas and Damian.

 In the arched frame on the back of the diadem Emperor Michael VII Doukas (1071–1078) is depicted.
 Below it to the left is the half-length picture of "Kon.
 Porphyrogennetos", this probably being either Emperor Michael's brother and co-emperor Konstantios Doukas or of his son and heir Constantine Doukas, both having been born in the purple.
 To the right there is a picture of the Hungarian King Géza I (1074–1077), with the Greek inscription: ΓΕΩΒΙΤΖΑϹ ΠΙΣΤΟϹ ΚΡΑΛΗϹ ΤΟΥΡΚΙΑϹ (Geōbitzas pistós králēs Tourkías, meaning "Géza I, faithful kralj of the land of the Turks").

 The contemporary Byzantine name for the Hungarians was "Turks", while the Hungarian branch of the Eastern Orthodox Church, under Constantinople's jurisdiction, was named the "Metropolitanate of Tourkia" (Hungary), and the head of this church was the "Metropolitan of Tourkia" (Hungary).
 As was customary in the hierarchy of the Byzantine state, clear differentiation is made between style of the emperors and that of the Hungarian king by using a hellenized form of the common South Slavic word for "king" (Kralj) for Géza.
 The saints and the Greek rulers have halos while Géza does not.
 The inscriptions of the emperors’ names are in red, while the Hungarian king's is in dark blue or black.